About the GoCardless Swim England National County Team ChampionshipsOctober 1, 2018

 It kicks off the competitive short course season for many of the swimmers taking part and you can keep up with it all here.

-More than 900 swimmers compete from 36 counties with races going on in two pools at the same time.
+More than 900 swimmers compete from over 30 counties with races going on in two pools at the same time.

-- Address: Ponds Forge International Sports Centre, Sheaf St, Sheffield, S1 2BP
+Venue: Ponds Forge International Sports Centre, Sheffield, Sheaf St, Sheffield City Centre, Sheffield S1 2BP

-- Tickets: Will be available in advance online – follow us on Facebook or Twitter for the latest updates about the event.
+Social: follow us on Facebook or Twitter for the latest updates about the event and join the conversation

 What is the format of the competition?